GunnMatthew/macrotracker/README.md

 Things still in progress:

-- [ ] Daily intake tracking
+- [X] Daily intake tracking
 - [X] Remove foods (mistakes happen)
-- [ ] User consumption input into seperate json
+- [X] User consumption input
 - [X] automatic unit conversion for easy macro tracking
-- [ ] UI (Not planned until logic is completed)
+- [ ] UI, because doing this in a console is inefficient
-- [ ] Get all parts of option menu implemented
+- [ ] Database to store "common" meals.
+Custom meals that the user frequently eats
-- [ ] More that would make something like this useful for me
+- [ ] Database for restaurant foods